sbrzt/sbrzt.github.io/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-Research fellow at the Department of Cultural Heritage of the University of Bologna.
-Graduated in 2020 from the Digital Humanities and Digital Knowledge (DHDK) master's program at the University of Bologna, I currently work at the FrameLAB research laboratory on various projects related to the application of computational methodologies and technologies for collecting, modeling, managing and publishing Humanities and Cultural Heritage data as Linked Open Data.
+Researcher at the Department of Cultural Heritage of the University of Bologna.
+Graduated in 2020 with a master's degree in Digital Humanities and Digital Knowledge (DHDK) from the University of Bologna, I currently work at the FrameLAB research laboratory on various projects related to the application of Linked Open Data methodologies and technologies.
+Specifically, my research interests focus on the study and implementation of tools and methodologies based on Linked Open Data and Open Science to enhance academic activities (research, teaching, and public engagement) in the fields of humanities and cultural heritage.
 {style="text-align: justify;"}